You can report all environmental enforcement problems online.

 If you’ve received a fine (starting with reference QZF) under Section 88 of the Environmental Protection Act 1990 (Littering and urination fixed penalty notices):

-For all other kinds of fixed penalty notice, please call us.
+For all other kinds of fixed penalty notice, call us.
 If you believe you have grounds to challenge your fine, email us at enforcementsupport@hackney.gov.uk.

 Fly-tipping